SummerSlam (2012)

-The 2012 SummerSlam was the 25th annual SummerSlam professional wrestling pay-per-view (PPV) event produced by WWE.
-It took place on August 19, 2012, at Staples Center in Los Angeles, California for the fourth consecutive year.
-It was the first SummerSlam held since the end of the first brand extension, which happened shortly after the 2011 event.
+The 2012 SummerSlam was a professional wrestling pay-per-view (PPV) event produced by WWE.
+It was the 25th annual SummerSlam and took place on August 19, 2012, at the Staples Center in Los Angeles, California.
+This was the fourth of six consecutive SummerSlam events to take place at the arena.
+It was also the first SummerSlam held since the end of the first brand extension, which happened shortly after the 2011 event.

 Eight matches were contested at the event, including one on the pre-show.
 In the main event, Brock Lesnar defeated Triple H by submission.
-In other marquee matches, The Miz retained the WWE Intercontinental Championship against Rey Mysterio, Daniel Bryan defeated Kane, and CM Punk retained the WWE Championship against Big Show and John Cena.
+In other marquee matches, The Miz retained the WWE Intercontinental Championship against Rey Mysterio, Daniel Bryan defeated Kane, and CM Punk retained the WWE Championship against Big Show and John Cena in a triple threat match.

 Production

 Background

-The event was held at the Staples Center in Los Angeles, California.
+The 25th annual SummerSlam was the fourth of six consecutive years for the event to be held at the Staples Center in Los Angeles, California.

-SummerSlam is an annual pay-per-view (PPV) produced every August by WWE since 1988.
-Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, referred to as the "Big Four".
+SummerSlam is an annual professional wrestling pay-per-view (PPV) event produced every August by WWE since 1988.
+Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and Survivor Series, referred to as the "Big Four".
 It has since become considered WWE's second biggest event of the year behind WrestleMania.
-The 2012 event was the 25th SummerSlam and was scheduled to be held on August 19, 2012, at Staples Center in Los Angeles, California for the fourth consecutive year.
-It was the first SummerSlam held since the end of the first brand split in August 2011, right after the previous year's event.
+The 25th SummerSlam was scheduled to be held on August 19, 2012, at Staples Center in Los Angeles, California for the fourth consecutive year.
+It was the first SummerSlam held since the end of the first brand split in August 2011, which happened right after the previous year's event.